bpftrace/bpftrace/docs/reference_guide.md

 The path to a BTF file.
 By default, bpftrace searches several locations to find a BTF file.
 See src/btf.cpp for the details.

+### 9.8 `BPFTRACE_SHOW_USER_MODULE`

+Default: 0

+This controls whether each printed user-space symbol will contain the module it is from.

 ## 10. Clang Environment Variables